ned14/wg14_result/Readme.md

 This library should work well on any POSIX implementation, as well as Microsoft Windows.
-You will need a minimum of C 11 in your toolchain to compile the library, however its header files work in all standards of C right back to C 90.
+You will need a minimum of C 11 in your toolchain to compile the library, however its header files work in all standards of C right back to C 90 (NOTE that some macros do use features from later C standards, if on an earlier C then don't use that macro).

 Current CI test targets:

 - Ubuntu Linux, x64.
 - Mac OS, AArch64.
 - Microsoft Windows, x64.
+- ESP32, RISC V.

 Current compilers: